fatalfeel/proton_cm_open/README.md

 OGLES1/OGLES2 simulator on Win32

 2.
+Preinstall DirectX SDK (June 2010), libGLESv2.dll need it

-Take care of carriage return in linux system
+Take care of carriage return in source files

 3.
 First run need to do